-Unbiased journalism with a true impact is at the center in TV 2, Norway’s leading commercial broadcaster.
-TV 2 delivers a wide range of public service programming, including daily news, current affairs and documentaries.
+Unbiased journalism with a true impact is at the centre in TV 2, Norway’s leading commercial broadcaster.
+TV 2 delivers a wide range of public service programming, including daily news, current affairs, and documentaries.
 TV 2 is also behind TV 2 Nyhetskanalen, the only 24-hours news channel in Norway and the obvious first choice for breaking news.
-TV 2’s journalism and news programmes are an important part of Norwegian society and the public conversation.
+TV 2’s journalism and news programmes are thus an important part of Norwegian society and the public conversation.

-Egmont Publishing publishes hundreds of weekly and monthly magazine titles with a strong foothold in Denmark, Norway and Sweden.
+Story House Egmont has a strong media business that publishes hundreds of weekly and monthly magazine titles with a solid foothold in Denmark, Norway and Sweden.
 Included are some of the most well-known and consumed magazine titles within lifestyle, fashion, children, interior design, men’s magazines, family, sports and much more.
-And publishing has also developed into digital magazine platforms, online sites and podcasts.
-Through its journalism, editorials and engaging content, Egmont Publishing reaches millions of readers with stories that inspire and engage.
+The media business has also developed into digital magazine platforms, online sites, and podcasts.
+Through its journalism, editorials and engaging content, Story House Egmont reaches millions of readers with stories that inspire and engage.

-Some of the best authors have found their home at our Danish publishing house Lindhardt og Ringhof, which publishes books within fiction, non-fiction, translated fiction and children’s books.
-With a team of experienced, ambitious and innovative editors, Lindhardt og Ringhof works closely with all the different storytellers in developing their books and enabling them to reach a large audience.
+Some of the best authors have found their home at our publishing houses Cappelen Damm in Norway and Lindhardt og Ringhof in Denmark, which publish books within fiction, non-fiction, translated fiction and children’s books.
+With teams of experienced, ambitious, and innovative editors, the two publishing houses work closely with all the different storytellers in developing their books and enabling them to reach a large audience.